gggiovanny/cv/README.md

 npm run build
 ```

-Or start a local server with live reloading:
+Start a local server with live reloading:

 ```
 npm start
 ```

-Or create or publish an `index.html` in the `/docs` directory for making it
+Create or publish an `index.html` in the `/docs` directory for making it
 available through [Github Pages](https://pages.github.com/).

 ```
 npm run publish
 ```

-Or you can test a lot of themes and save each version in a folder with the same
+You can test a themes and save each version in a folder with the same
 name as theme (inside `/test` folder):
 ```
 theme=<theme-name> npm run test